-- 1 From the surround view camera screen, select MENU.

-- 2 Select Camera 1 or Camera 2.

-- 3 Select the camera you want to view.
+- 1 From the Surround View screen, touch the camera feed you want to change. - 2 Touch and touch the camera you want to view.

 Viewing a Camera Feed Full Screen

 You can switch to a full-screen view any of the live camera feeds.